-What does an annulment really mean?
+What does an annulment in Florida really mean?
 Black’s Law Dictionary defines an annulment as “when an event or judgment is treated as if it never happened”

 So, an annulment makes a marriage disappear as though it never existed.
 This means you or your spouse cannot invoke the many rights available in a divorce…because the marriage never happened after an annulment is entered by the courts.

 If a divorce would be on the whole bad for you an annulment may be an option worth looking into.
 In my experience, most people want an annulment for personal or religious reasons.

 “Once a marriage is shown to have been ceremonially entered into it is presumed to be legal and valid” Stewart v.
 Hampton, 506 So.2d 70, 71 (Fla.
 5th DCA 1987)

 So, once you’re married you have only a few options to annul your marriage: